 Soubi had lost the knack for anger a long time ago, but he was definitely annoyed.
 It was an annoyance that bordered on rage -- but out of respect for Ritsuka, who for some reason cared about her, he didn't give voice to any of the several thousand extremely painful punishments he could imagine inflicting on this woman.

-Instead he said, "Your most recent memories are fragile glass beads, they shatter into ten million pieces," and had the satisfaction of seeing something die deep in her empty eyes, and knowing she wouldn't be using what she'd seen to hurt Ritsuka.
+Instead he said, "Your most recent memories are fragile glass shards, they shatter into ten thousand pieces," and had the satisfaction of seeing something die deep in her empty eyes, and knowing she wouldn't be using what she'd seen to hurt Ritsuka.

 Who was staring at him with an expression ten times more horrified than the one he'd had for his mother a moment ago.